-AdvanDx A/S is located in Copenhagen, Denmark and uses the Danish Kroner as its functional currency.
+One of the Company's subsidiaries is located in Copenhagen, Denmark and uses the Danish Krone as its functional currency.
 As a result, all assets and liabilities are translated into U.S. dollars based on exchange rates at the end of the reporting period.
 Income and expense items are translated at the average exchange rates prevailing during the reporting period.
-Translation adjustments are reported in accumulated other comprehensive income/(loss), a component of stockholders' equity.
-Foreign currency translation adjustments are the sole component of accumulated other comprehensive loss at December 31, 2016 and 2015.
+Translation adjustments are reported in accumulated other comprehensive (loss)/income, a component of stockholders' equity.
+Foreign currency translation adjustments are the sole component of accumulated other comprehensive (loss)/income at December 31, 2017 and 2016.